ChenyuWang123/EC601-HW2/README.md

 8.Make the text box size flexible.
 Put some comstrains between the text box and the botton so that they seems more integrated.

+9.Realize the respond to the send button.
+Add the sendMessage() method stub.
+Return to the activity_main.xml file to call this method from the button

+10.Build an Intent

+11.Create the second activity

+12.Add a text view

+13.Display the message

+14.Add up navigation

+15.The app is done!
+Connect my device to the laptop and then click "run" to install the app in my device.